 Overview

 Without agent-hooks, Sigil Sign governs EVM transactions only.
-With agent-hooks, Sigil governs any agent action on any framework — bash commands, HTTP requests, file writes, wallet signing, and email sends.
+With agent-hooks, Sigil governs agent actions at the host boundary: bash commands, HTTP requests, file writes, wallet signing, email sends, and framework-specific tool calls.

 The TypeScript package is the JavaScript integration surface.
 Rust hosts use the companion agent-hooks-rs crates, which share the same /v1/authorize wire fixtures and add a native IronClaw hook adapter.